icub-tech-iit/creo2urdf/README.md

 > Users are encountering issues using the dll, see https://github.com/icub-tech-iit/creo2urdf/issues/84

 > [!NOTE]
-> The dll provided has not been unlocked, this means that for using the Toolkit licence is required
+> The provided dll has not been unlocked, therefore the Toolkit licence is required for using it
 >

 Download `creo2urdf.zip` from the assets of the [latest release](https://github.com/icub-tech-iit/creo2urdf/releases/latest), and extract it in the folder you like.<br>
+This archive contains the dll of the plugin and the `text` folder for running it. <br>
 Follow the [`Usage`](https://github.com/icub-tech-iit/creo2urdf/tree/master#usage) section instructions for completing the installation. <br>
-This archive contains the dll of the plugin and the `text` folder for running it. <br>

 ## Installation from sources